By: Roliena Slingerland

 “Sure.
 I’ll get myself a cup.”

 He gestures at the same avocado counter.
-You suddenly feel at home, your hands easily drawn to the familiar cupboard you’ve opened many times.
+Suddenly, she feels at home, her hands easily drawn to the familiar cupboard she’d opened many times.

-You fill your own chipped cup and sink into an opposite chair.
-The tea is weak, yet bitter.
+She fills her own chipped cup and sinks into an opposite chair.
+The tea is strong and bitter.

 “It’s been long, Gretta girl, ain’t it?”
 He shakes his head.